-NOTE: All engine except ACE engine will shut down after approximately 12 minutes of idling.
-Ace engine will shut down after 5 minutes of idling when coolant temperature is higher than 70°C (158°F).
+NOTE: ACE engine will shut down after 5 minutes of idling when coolant temperature is higher than 70°C (158°F).
 This delay increase to 12 minutes if a radiator fan is mounted.

-- 3. Disengage parking brake. - 4.
+- Disengage parking brake. - 4.
 Apply throttle until drive pulley engages.
 Drive at low speed the first two or three minutes.